 On the surface, inventory calculations seem reasonably straightforward.
 Yet, they do require lots of data to be effective.
 Companies consider many inputs when calculating inventory levels, including demand variability, the forecast, lead time variability, service levels and more.

 While most companies use spreadsheets for inventory optimization, most are not satisfied with this tool.
 Managing this data in an environment that allows you to easily model different inventory policies and their impact requires a specialized optimization solution.
-Scenarios are a great way to engage stakeholders outside of supply chain and show them the inventory consequences of different business choices as well.
+Scenarios are a great way to engage stakeholders outside of the supply chain and show them the inventory consequences of different business choices as well.

 Using prescriptive analytics and scenario modeling typically yields the following benefits: